nathancarter/weblurch/doc/plan.md

    arrow-creation mode, ALL bubble outlines in the document are faintly drawn (not their tags), so that it's completely clear where a user wants to aim the mouse to hit a certain bubble.
- * Optional feature for later:  Add an optional that show-groupers (Ctrl+1) mode is automatically enabled when the user enters arrow-connection mode, and re-disabled (if it was disabled in the first place) when exiting arrow-connection mode.
+ * Optional feature for later:  Add an option that show-groupers (Ctrl+1) mode is automatically enabled when the user enters arrow-connection mode, and re-disabled (if it was disabled in the first place) when exiting arrow-connection mode.
 This is like the previous feature, but more